Cheezies2k/Reactive-lightsaber/README.md

 	A teensy 4.1 instead of Rpi Zero
 	4 Lipo batteries with a buck converter that regulates the power from 7.4V @ 5200 mA to 5V @ 6000 mA
 	Extended battery life
-	Teensy 4.1 turns itself and all other circutry off when shut down intead of going into sleep mode Foam and diffusion sheet on inside for better diffusion More space between leds and tube for better diffusion Gyroscope and Accelerometer with i2c communication
+	Teensy 4.1 turns itself and all other circuitry off when shut down intead of going into sleep mode Foam and diffusion sheet on inside for better diffusion More space between leds and tube for better diffusion Gyroscope and Accelerometer with i2c communication